Twelve Gables (c. 1838)

 Union Academy

 Established in 1877.
-As indicated by the state historic marker on Ninth Avenue South, the original Union Academy was located at the site of a former Confederate Arsenal just south of the railroad tracks.
+As indicated by the state historic marker on Ninth Avenue South, the original Union Academy was located at the site of a former Confederate Arsenal just south of … Continued

 Request or View a Visitor's Guide